fenago/datascience-ml-next-level/Lab05-The DataFrame Object/Lab_5.md

 #### Sort by Column Index

-We\'re officially in the realm of 2-dimensional data.
-That means we now have *two* indices by which we can sort.
-Each of them is considered an axis; the row index represents the horizonal axis while the column index represents the vertical axis.

 To sort the *columns* in order, pass an argument of either 1 or
 \"columns\" to the `axis` parameter of the `sort_index` method.